hdShang/arxiv-daily/docs/cs-CL/2025-06-26/papers/250620993v1-sac-a-framework-for-measuring-and-inducing-personality-traits-in-llm.md

 ---
 layout: default
-title: SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control
+title: "SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control"
 ---

 # SAC: A Framework for Measuring and Inducing Personality Traits in LLMs with Dynamic Intensity Control